 Tanaka Isson Memorial Museum of Art (田中一村記念美術館, Tanaka Isson Kinen Bijutsukan) is the main attraction at Amami Park (奄美パーク) in the northeast corner of Amami Oshima, not far from the airport.
-Dedicated to the late artist who lived and painted on Amami Oshima towards the end of his life, the museum showcases art over five rooms with a mixture of permanent and temporary exhibitions from Isson himself and other artists associated with the island.
+Dedicated to the popular late artist who lived and painted on Amami Oshima towards the end of his life, the museum showcases art over five rooms with a mixture of permanent and temporary exhibitions from Isson himself and other artists associated with the island.

 The museum dedicates one hall to each period of the painter's life, showcasing art he produced when living in that particular region.
 There is an additional hall containing a "Special Exhibition" of selected pieces of the artist's work and yet another hall dedicated to other artists linked to Amami Oshima.

 Tanaka Isson Art Museum and Amami Park are located a few hundred meters from the airport in the northeast of the island.
 The park is approximately 40 minutes by car from downtown Amami City.
-Alternatively, take a bus bound for Sani from central Amami City and alight at Amami Park (55 minutes, around 1000 yen, one bus every 1-2 hours).
+Alternatively, take a bus bound for Sani from central Amami City and alight at Amami Park (45-55 minutes, around 1000 yen, one bus every 1-2 hours).

-310 yen (folk museum only)
+310 yen (Amami no Sato only)